thiadeliria/KenKen/README.md

 </p>

 ### Generalised Arc Consistence
 Implemented as `prop_GAC` in propagators.py.
 Generalised Arc Consistence (GAC) is concerned with consistency.
 A CSP is GAC if all its constraints are GAC.
-A constraint is GAC if there is some combination of values that, when assigned, satisfies the constraint. *e.g.*, If we find a solution that fills in every cell and satisfies all of a KenKen puzzle's row, column, and cage constraints, this puzzle is GAC.
+A constraint is GAC if there is some combination of values that, when assigned, satisfies the constraint. *i.e.*, If we find a solution that fills in every cell and satisfies all of a KenKen puzzle's row, column, and cage constraints, this puzzle is GAC.

 GAC employs propagation to make each arc in a constraint graph consistent.
 We find inconsistencies and remove them by pruning the offending values from the domains of variables.
 Values that are arc-inconsistent do not constitute a solution, so we eliminate them altogether.